+Date: January 2021

-Date:January 2020To:Candidates for Heath City CouncilFrom:Norma Duncan, City SecretaryRe:May 2, 2020 Election Information
+To: Candidates for Heath City Council From: Norma Duncan, City Secretary Re: May 1, 2021 Election Information

 Thank you for your interest in our City government.
-This "Candidate's Packet" contains materials pertinent to the May 2, 2020 election (Mayor and Council Members: Place 3 and 5).
-Please note that the packet is not all-inclusive.
+The "Candidate Packet" contains materials pertinent to the May 1, 2021 election (4 Council Members: Places 1, 2, 4, and 6).
+Please note that the packet is not all-inclusive of candidate requirements.
 It is the responsibility of the candidate to become familiar with the laws applicable to campaigning for office.
-The duties of the City Secretary are limited to accepting and filing various applications, affidavits and statements and noting the date of filing thereon.
+The duty of the City Secretary's office is to accept, retain and provide access to the election documents including the application for place on the ballot and campaign finance documents.
+The City Secretary's office is not responsible for providing campaign advice or completing, correcting and/or ensuring the timeliness or accuracy of the documents filed.
 Election related documents are public records and open for public inspection.